-- d) Covers which are placed over damaged cars or components. - e) A transparent tool tray, no more than 50mm deep, placed on top of the rear wing.
+d) Covers which are placed over damaged cars or components.

-- f) Warming or heat retaining covers for the engine and gearbox on the grid. - g) A cover over the car in the team's garage overnight. - h) A cover over the car in the pit lane or grid if it is raining. - 27.16 The FIA may require entrants to fit an Electronic Self Identification Module for the purpose of accurate timing, the exact position of which will be advised prior to the Event.
-These modules will have to be in place and switched on for all practice sessions and the races. - 27.17 Engine noise will be assessed in the following way: - a) The measuring point will be at a distance of 50 cm from and at an angle of 45° to the exhaust outlet. - b) The height of the microphone will be between 40-60cm from the ground. - c) The noise meter will be tuned to "slow". - d) Measurements will be taken with the filter "A". - e) The clutch pedal must be actuated in order to prevent the gearbox from rattling. - f) The engine speed must be set at three-quarters of the maximum rpm.
+- e) A transparent tool tray, no more than 50mm deep, placed on top of the rear wing. - f) Warming or heat retaining covers for the engine and gearbox on the grid. - g) A cover over the car in the team's garage overnight. - h) A cover over the car in the pit lane or grid if it is raining. - 27.13 The FIA may require entrants to fit an Electronic Self Identification Module for the purpose of accurate timing, the exact position of which will be advised prior to the Event.
+These modules will have to be in place and switched on for all practice sessions and the races. - 27.14 Engine noise will be assessed in the following way: - a) The measuring point will be at a distance of 50 cm from and at an angle of 45° to the exhaust outlet. - b) The height of the microphone will be between 40-60cm from the ground. - c) The noise meter will be tuned to "slow". - d) Measurements will be taken with the filter "A". - e) The clutch pedal must be actuated in order to prevent the gearbox from rattling. - f) The engine speed must be set at three quarters of the maximum 4500rpm. - g) A tolerance of +1dB(A) will be permitted during the procedure.